toPromise method is a method form Rxjs library, It is used to convert an observable to a promise.

 undefined

-Now the Second Problem is, what if you pass undefined as a value inside the observer.next, So the value we are passing is undefined and the toPromise will also return undefined, so now how we will handle this situation that the value we are getting as undefined is actually a value which is passed by observable or there is no value passed from the observable.
+Now the Second Problem is, what if you pass undefined as a value inside the observer.next, So the value we are passing is undefined and the toPromise will also return undefined, so now how we will handle this situation that the value we are getting as undefined is actually a value that is passed by observable or there is no value passed from the observable.

 Example code for Second Problem